mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_products

-<p>Returns a list of your products.
-The products are returned sorted by creation date, with the most recently created products appearing first.</p>
+Returns a list of your products.
+The products are returned sorted by creation date, with the most recently created products appearing first.

 <details><summary>Parameters</summary>